"IT TOUCHES US ALL"

 - Most suicidal people don’t want to die—they just want the pain to end.

 - Suicide is a permanent solution to a temporary problem.
 But many suicidal people develop tunnel vision & can’t see the alternatives that exist for them.

 People have different reasons for thinking about suicide:

-- Some see suicide as a way to escape problems.
+- Some see suicide as a way to escape their problems.